willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 EBP
 : Excitation Backpropagation

+2SCNN
+: Two stream CNN

 Top down attention
 : Attention driven by top down factors like task information

 Bottom up attention
 : Attention based on the salience of regions of the input image.

-Excitation Map
+Attention Map
-: A heat map over an image denoting the regions contributing contributing to its classification
+: A heat map over an image denoting the regions contributing to excitation of a chosen neuron.

 # Notation